Eboreg/Umpc/README.md

 # Umpc

-An Android client for [MPD](https://mpd.readthedocs.io/en/latest/index.html).
+An [MPD](https://mpd.readthedocs.io/en/latest/index.html) client for Android.

 Umpc is not an acronym.
 It is pronounced "oomps".